 As members of the Episcopal Church, we seek to center our lives on Jesus Christ and to follow him into loving, liberating, and life-giving relationship with God, each other, and creation.
 Trinity Cathedral is the seat of the bishop for the Diocese of El Camino Real, currently the Right Reverend Lucinda Ashby.
 Our diocese includes about forty parishes in Silicon Valley and on the central California coast, stretching from Palo Alto to San Luis Obispo.
 We are committed to serving as a gathering place and seat of learning for the diocese.

 Trinity Cathedral is a place of worship, contemplation, and action.
 Our choir and musicians, readers, intercessors, crucifers, acolytes, altar guild volunteers, and ushers assist the clergy in glorifying God through regular weekly worship.
-Our children and families ministry, adult education offerings, and online daily morning prayer enrich the mind and open the heart.
+Our children and families ministry, adult education offerings, online daily morning prayer, and theology seminar/reading group enrich the mind and open the heart.
 Our ministries of service provide food and necessities to our unhoused neighbors and put the gospel into action in other ways.
 Volunteers called to serve God and neighbor will always find a valued place at Trinity Cathedral!

 Dedicated to worship in 1863, Trinity Cathedral is the oldest church building in continuous use in San Jose and the oldest Episcopal cathedral church in California.
 Our church’s beautiful and lovingly maintained “carpenter gothic” architecture and stained glass windows have inspired generations of worshippers and provided a glorious venue for innumerable weddings, funerals, concerts, and community events.
-The building was designed by John W. Hammond, a retired sea captain and shipbuilder, and visitors often compare the interior of its steep hipped wooden roof to the hull of a ship.
+Founders of the parish include modern-day saints Peter Williams Cassey and Annie Besant Cassey.
+The building was designed by John W. Hammond, a retired sea captain and ship builder, and visitors often compare the interior of its steep hipped wooden roof to the hull of a ship.
 The comparison is apt.
-Over the course of our nearly 160-year history, waves of change and challenge have sometimes tossed the boat to and fro!
-Yet by God’s grace we continue our voyage, together peering deeply into the unfathomable ocean of divine love revealed in Christ.
+Over the course of our 160-year history, waves of change and challenge have sometimes tossed the boat to and fro!
+Yet by God’s grace we continue our voyage, together peering deeply into the ocean of divine love revealed in Christ.